aembke/fred.rs/bin/benchmark/README.md

 The `redis-rs` variant uses the same general strategy, but with [bb8-redis](https://crates.io/crates/bb8-redis) (specifically `Pool<RedisMultiplexedConnectionManager>`) instead of `fred::clients::RedisPool`.
 All the other more structural components in the benchmark logic are the same.

 Please reach out if you think this tooling or strategy is not representative of a real-world Tokio-based use case.
-I'm far from an expert on this interface.

 ### Background

-First, I'd recommend reading this first: https://redis.io/docs/manual/pipelining.
+First, I'd recommend reading this: https://redis.io/docs/manual/pipelining.
 It's important to understand what RTT is, why pipelining minimizes its impact in general, and why it's often the only thing that really matters for the overall throughput of an IO-bound application with dependencies like Redis.

-In general I've avoided directly comparing `fred` and `redis-rs` because in my opinion they're just built for different use cases.
-However, recently Rust has become more popular in the web development space, specifically with Axum, Actix, or other Tokio-based web frameworks, and I've received several requests for a more detailed comparison of the two in this context.
+In the past I've avoided directly comparing `fred` and `redis-rs` because in my opinion they're just built for different use cases.
+However, recently Rust has become more popular in the web development space, specifically with Axum, Actix, or other Tokio-based web frameworks, and I've received some requests for a more detailed comparison of the two in this context.

-These use cases usually share a very important characteristic for scale and performance purposes - end-user requests run concurrently, often in parallel in separate Tokio tasks, but need to share a small pool of Redis connections via some kind of dependency injection interface.
-These "request tasks" rarely have any kind of synchronization requirements (there's usually no reason one user's request should have to wait for another to finish), so ideally we could efficiently interleave their Redis commands on the wire in a way that can take advantage of this in order to minimize the effect of "network latency" or RTT.
+These use cases often share an important characteristic:

+End-user requests run concurrently, often in parallel in separate Tokio tasks, but need to share a small pool of Redis connections via some kind of dependency injection interface.
+These "request tasks" rarely have any kind of synchronization requirements (there's usually no reason one user's request should have to wait for another to finish), so ideally we could efficiently interleave their Redis commands on the wire in a way that can take advantage of this.

 For example,